yagosys/202301/userguide/010-eks/demo_macvlan.md

 *below we create ClusterRole to read configmaps and secrets and bind them to default serviceaccount* *when we create cfos POD with default serviceaccount, the pod will have permission to read configmap and secret*

+copy and paste below code to your client terminal window to create role for cFOS

 ```
 cat << EOF | kubectl create -f -